-The governorate of Al Wadi El Gedid, or the New Valley, lies in the South Western section of Egypt in the west bank of the River Nile.
+The governorate of Al Wadi El Gedid, or the New Valley, lies in the southwestern section of Egypt on the west bank of the River Nile.
 It is situated inside the Western Desert of the land of the Pharaohs.

-The surface area of the governorate of El Wadi El Gedid is huge is it is around 485,000 square kilometers, which is around 48% of the total surface area of Egypt and 67% of the total surface area of the Western Desert.
+The surface area of the governorate of El Wadi El Gedid is enormous.
+It is around 485,000 square kilometers, which is about 48% of the total surface area of Egypt and 67% of the total surface area of the Western Desert.

 During the Pharaonic era, the two depressions of El Dakhla and El Kharga were part of one administration unit called "Thana" in Abydos in the governorate of Sohag, and this region had one ruler.

 El Wadi El Gedid was significant in ancient times because it was the first defensive line of Egypt against attacks from the Nubians from the south and the Libyans from the east.
-This was why the Pharaohs and kings of ancient Egypt made sure that El Wadi El Gedid was stable and that its inhabitants enjoyed good living conditions.
+This was why the Pharaohs and kings of ancient Egypt ensured that El Wadi El Gedid was stable and its inhabitants enjoyed good living conditions.

-The ruins and establishments of the Pharaohs in the governorate of El Wadi El Gedid still remain in the historical site of Balat and the Temple of Hibis in the Kharga Oasis.
-Many excavation missions are taking place in the governorate of El Wadi El Gedid, discovering more and more of the secrets and antiquities of ancient Egypt.
+The ruins and establishments of the Pharaohs in the governorate of El Wadi El Gedid remain in the historical site of Balat and the Temple of Hibis in the Kharga Oasis.
+Many excavation missions are taking place in the governorate of El Wadi El Gedid, discovering more and more of ancient Egypt's secrets and antiquities.

-The scientific discoveries and research that were carried out in the governorate of Al Wadi El Gedid proved that this area of Egypt greatly flourished during the reign of the 6th dynasty in 2420 B.C.
-When Cambyses of Persia conquered Egypt in the 6th century BC, he sent a huge army from Thebes to the Siwa Oasis to destroy the Temple of Amun.
-The soldiers of Cambyses left Thebes and went in the direction of the Siwa Oasis, and when they reached the Kharga Oasis, they rested there for a few days.
+The scientific discoveries and research carried out in the governorate of Al Wadi El Gedid proved that this area of Egypt greatly flourished during the reign of the 6th dynasty in 2420 B.C.
+When Cambyses of Persia conquered Egypt in the 6th century B.C., he sent a massive army from Thebes to the Siwa Oasis to destroy the Temple of Amun.
+The soldiers of Cambyses left Thebes and went toward the Siwa Oasis, and when they reached the Kharga Oasis, they rested there for a few days.

-Afterward, the army of Cambyses left El Kharga, but none of them was able to reach Siwa or even return to the Kharga Oasis a mystery that scientists are still searching for its reason until today.
+Afterward, the army of Cambyses left El Kharga, but none of them could reach Siwa or even return to the Kharga Oasis, a mystery that scientists are still searching for its reason until today.
 This was why the Persian Emperor of Egypt, Dara, the successor of Cambyses, constructed the temple of Hibis to please the people of El Kharga and erase any bad memories that Cambyses had left.

-During the Ptolemaic period in Egypt, they gave special attention to the area of El Wadi El Gedid, and the agriculture of the region greatly developed during this period.
-They have also constructed a remarkable structure like the temple of Ghweita located to the South of El Kharga today.
+During the Ptolemaic period in Egypt, they gave special attention to the area of El Wadi El Gedid, and the region's agriculture extensively developed.
+They have also constructed a remarkable structure like the temple of Ghweita in the South of El Kharga today.